mrustaa/ButtonClickStyle/README.md

 ![image](https://github.com/mrustaa/GifPresentations/blob/master/ButtonClickStyle/all_ipad_random.gif)

-This is a layer button
+This is a view button

 Has 9 styles of animated click

 Inside the layer you can style your button, create your own subviews

-+ You can expand the project
-  adding new click-animation-styles
+You can expand the project adding new click-animation-styles

 ## Requirements

-macOS 10.12+
+- macOS 10.12+
-Xcode 13+
+- Xcode 13+
-Swift 5.5+
+- Swift 5.5+

 ## Installation